-Located on Bizard Island, Terre Promise is a 1 acre land, part of Bord-du-Lac incubator Farm.
-The farm is shared by various organic agricultural companies, including a fruit tree orchard and nursery, an edible forest, vegetable growers, and beekeepers.
-Resources and skills are shared between partners and they can work together if they wish to do so.
+Located on Bizard Island, Terre Promise is a 1 acre land.
+The surrounding land is shared by various organic farming companies, including a fruit tree orchard and nursery, an edible forest, vegetable growers, and beekeepers.
+Resources and skills are shared and we can work together if we wish to do so.

 The soil, a clay loam, is filled with stones a conventional farmer would shriek at.
-But since no plowing is done on Terre Promise, there is no risk of breaking any tractor!
-Instead, we use rocks as natural barriers to direct waterflow and as heat convectors, releasing their warmth to the plants at night time.
-Many creatures wriggle under the pebbles!
+But since no plowing is done at Terre Promise, there is no risk of breaking any tractor!
+Instead, we use rocks as natural barriers to direct waterflow, as heat convectors, releasing their warmth to the plants at night time, and to create habitat for snakes.
+Many other creatures also wriggle under the pebbles!
 Toads and reptiles help us keep the pest and insect number in balance.